Theosis, the Divine Potential of Mankind:

 In conclusion, "judges" [instead of "elohim in Psalm 82:6] is simply a bizarre translation appealed to by two early Rabbinic texts in an attempt to avoid mentioning other gods.
 The translation has been shown to be incorrect, has been shown not to have ever been used before those Rabbinic texts, and has been shown to be rejected outright by contemporary scholars, including prominent Evangelical scholars.
 The word elohim simply cannot mean "judges."

-If the Bible can use the term "gods" in to describe non-ultimate but heavenly, angelic beings who represent God, then Bible-believing people should not be outraged when Latter-day Saints use that term in much the same way.
+If the Bible can use the term "gods" in to describe non-ultimate but heavenly, angelic beings who represent God or participate in His divine council, then Bible-believing people should not be outraged when Latter-day Saints use that term in much the same way.
 Our use of the term is clearly in a limited sense, referring to angelic, resurrected beings who receive great blessings and power from God, but remain subject to Him and serve and worship Him forever.

 LDS doctrine on this needlessly controversial issue is similar to the teachings of C.S.
 Lewis, who also understood the divine potential of humans beings.
 Here is a quote from his book, The Grand Miracle (Ballantine Books, New York, 1970), p.
 85 (on the last page of the essay, "Man or Rabbit?" in Chapter 11):